kirakiray/o-book/README.md

 # o-book
-A document system built on a pure web front end (like gitbook)
+A document system built on ofa.js (like gitbook)